Rough Potential Recovery in the Plane: The DN map from the scattering amplitude

 When $\Omega$ is a disc, Nachman recovers $S_V$ via formulae given by expansions in spherical harmonics as below.
 Otherwise he uses a density argument (we remark that Sylvester \cite{S} also invokes density in order to recover).
 Since we have been obliged to work with $\Omega$ a square, at this point we deviate and instead follow an argument of Stefanov \cite{Stefanov90}, obtaining an explicit formula for the Green's function $G_V$ in terms of $A_V$.
 Alternatively it seems likely that we could pass to the { DN} map on the square from that on the disc via the argument in \cite[Section 6]{Nachman96} for the conductivity problem, but we prefer this more direct approach.

 Stefanov worked in three dimensions, with bounded potentials, and a number of details change in two dimensions, so we present the argument.
 We recover $G_V$ outside of a disc which contains the potential, but which is contained in the domain, so that $S_V$ can be obtained by integrating along the sides of our square~$\Omega$.
-First we require the following asymmptotics.